Software as a Service vs On-premises: Finding the True Value of SaaS

 One of the most important enablers for agility is software.
 It must be both scalable and flexible.
-Where traditional software is typically inflexible, a black box and expensive to change; cloud technology – low code platforms in particular – offers far more value in this scenario.
+Traditional software is typically inflexible, a black box and expensive to change.
+Cloud computing – low code platforms in particular – offers far more value in this scenario.

 The final area to consider when evaluation purchase price vs value of new software is integration.
 We are an industry that loves tradition, and every company has its own preferred tools and processes.
 It’s important to consider if the software you are evaluating will integrate with these existing systems.